 Something as simple as 30 minutes a day of moderate aerobic activity like brisk walking can do more than just strengthen bones and muscles.
 It’s also been found to improve the health of your brain, reduce the risk of disease, help maintain weight, improve sleep, reduce the risk of anxiety and depression, and even increase lifespan.9 Plus, those 30 minutes a day to yourself can provide a much-deserved break to recharge and refresh.

-Along with regular exercise, the foods you choose can also help lower the daily stress you feel — and give you the energy you need to cope with whatever challenges you you’re facing.10 It’s important to not skip meals, as low blood sugar can actually place more stress on your body.
+Along with regular exercise, the foods you choose can also help lower the daily stress you feel — and give you the energy you need to cope with whatever challenges you’re facing.10 It’s important to not skip meals, as low blood sugar can actually place more stress on your body.
 As for the meals themselves, focus on lean proteins like fish and poultry, fresh fruits and vegetables, whole grains, and healthy fats.11

 Do something just for yourself